 What Kind of Trader is Interactive Brokers Best For?

-Interactive Brokers is probably best for traders who have a bit of experience with the market, but want to try something new and innovative.
+Some reviews show that Interactive Broker might require some prior market knowledge from the new users.
 Day traders, for instance, or even penny stock traders, might find a lot to love about Interactive Brokers’ unique system.

 Being an active, everyday trader is perhaps the most essential element to getting the most out of an Interactive Brokers account, as they fine users for inactivity.
 If you do not pay at least $10 worth of commissions over the course of a month, you will be charged a $10 inactivity fee.